The Cost of Travel in Kenya

 Kenya is not a low-budget destination.
-However, it is surely possible to enjoy a roadtrip in Kenya with a smaller pocket if you follow our budget travel tips.
+However, it is surely possible to enjoy a road trip in Kenya with a smaller pocket if you follow our budget travel tips.

 On this page, we'll advise you on ways to cut costs, how to handle money in Kenya and what daily travel budget to expect when paying for accommodation, food and drinks.
 Any travel-related questions that are not covered here?
 Then don't hesitate to contact our team at Roadtrip Africa, we are happy to assist you!

-Dining out in Kenya is generally quite cheap, with local restaurants offering plenty of budget-friendly options.
-However, if you opt for a three-course meal at a lodge inside a safari park, the cost is slightly higher, ranging from approximately $15 to $25 per person.
+Dining out in Kenya is quite cheap, with local restaurants offering plenty of budget-friendly options.
+If you opt for a three-course meal at a lodge inside a safari park, the cost is slightly higher, ranging from approximately $15 to $25 per person.
 It's customary to tip in Kenya, and a 10% tip is common and greatly appreciated.
 If you're satisfied with the service, consider being more generous, keeping in mind that tips are usually shared among all staff at most places.

 When it comes to lodging inside a national park or conservancy, the price categories are as follows: